Table of Contents

-Do not over tighten this connection as it can warp and split.
-I like to hand tighten then give it a good twist till you start to feel some good resistance.
-There is no problems with you taking off the compression fitting nut to inspect if it has crimped good enough.
+Do not over-tighten this connection as it can warp and split.
+I like to hand tighten and then give it a good twist till you start to feel some good resistance.
+There is no problems with you taking off the compression fitting nut to inspect if it has crimped well enough.
 If you find it does leak a little just nip it up a little more.

-The 3 way compression fitting is perfect for what we need.
-All that is required to do is turn of the water supply and cut the pipe in half.
-Inset each cut half into each end of the 3 way fitting and nip up.
+The 3-way compression fitting is perfect for what we need.
+All that is required to do is turn off the water supply and cut the pipe in half.
+Inset each cut half into each end of the 3-way fitting and nip up.
 We now have a connection left for our new pipe.

 Insert your new pipe and tighten up.
-Check out the video below for a more detailed explanation on How to Do Compression Fittings.
+Check out the video below for a more detailed explanation of How to Do Compression Fittings.